 2. Providing Context Into What the Data Means

 Preventing the concept of “data” from being siloed is also about partnering data scientists with operations leaders to gain context into what the data actually means, Croke added.

 “Unless you can make that connection with someone in operations, the technology will ultimately fail.”

 3. Having a Project Champion to Push the Initiative Forward

 “My experience has been that if you don’t start at the C-level first, any technology is destined to have trouble,” said Croke.
 “If we didn’t get the blessing of the CEO, we were wasting our time largely when it came to implementing any technology.”

 Bob Goldberg, principal at BG Transport Services, countered that while most trucking companies “are not that large to think of themselves C-level” there is a definite need to have someone who understands and champions a technology initiative to avoid it becoming “the flavor of the month.”

-We will continue to provide recaps of this panel discussion in the coming weeks, including exploring how data is being applied to solve specific industry challenges, as well as sharing panelists’ thoughts on where the future of data adoption is headed.
+We will continue to provide recaps of this panel discussion, including exploring how data is being applied to solve specific industry challenges, as well as sharing panelists’ thoughts on where the future of data adoption is headed.